odezzshuuk/linked-notes/sorted/dotNET/unity/unity-animation.md

 **Step 4:** Edit Animation Controller. also 2 ways

-- use unity controller editor, which edit a `.controller` file visually
+- Using unity controller editor, which edit a `.controller` file visually
-- create your own [state machine](javascript-design-pattern-state.md) in code
+- Create your own [state machine](javascript-design-pattern-state.md) in code

 **Step 5:** Create script to interact with the controller, simple example: